Home » Recipes » Orange Carrot Smoothie

 Honey has antibacterial and antioxidant properties, which are strongest in darker honey.
 Buy raw local honey when possible as filtering the honey can diminish its nutrients.

-Is this a good recipe for a meal prep meal plan?
+Are orange and carrot smoothies good for a meal prep meal plan?

-Yes!
-Smoothies work well for a little quick meal prep.
-All you need to do is separate the fruit into individual smoothie bags at the beginning of the week.
-You can also divide the carrots and walnuts among the bags if you like.
-When it's time for your smoothie, just add your liquid of choice, cinnamon, chia seeds and optional honey to the blender, then add the frozen fruit and blend.
+When it's time for your smoothie, just add your liquid of choice, carrots, walnuts, cinnamon, chia seeds and optional honey to the blender, then add the frozen fruit and blend.
 This makes a super quick, nutrient-packed weekday breakfast!

 Bonus tip – if you have leftover smoothie, pop it into a popsicle mold and you have an instant healthy dessert!